 There are multiple alternatives to development finance:

-This financing means that a business releases shares to an investor, in return for their capital injection.
+This financing means that a business releases shares to an investor in return for its capital injection.
 Companies can use this option to raise investment to finance construction.
 However, releasing shares in your business should only be considered after seeking expert advice.

 Another option is a short-term bridging loan.
-If you have the funds available for the building project and need to raise capital to pay for the site purchase, a bridging loan is a viable option.
+A bridging loan is a viable option if you have the funds available for the building project and need to raise capital to pay for the site purchase.

 Alternatives include releasing equity from properties or assets.
 For example, remortgaging a commercial building might raise the required funds.

 If you require a smaller amount of financing, you can also consider other debt finance solutions to provide the budget you need.
-This is often the best option if you need £25,000 or less since development finance is usually available for loans of £50,000 and above.
+This option is usually the best solution if you need £25,000 or less since development finance is generally available for £50,000 and above loans.